 Whale watching in Seattle is a total heart-pumping experience.
 Not only is it informative, but it also gives you an adrenaline rush.
 You can see Humpback whales, grey whales, and minke whales.
 Apart from whales, you even get to admire dolphins and many other beautiful aquatic creatures.

-7 Can’t-Miss Whale Watching Tours in Seattle
+List of 7 Can’t-Miss Whale-Watching Tours in Seattle

 1. Maya’s Legacy Whale Watching Seattle

 This San Juan Island, Washington, offers fancy whale watching and wildlife tours from Friday Harbor.
-It’s one of the best tours for the activity around this region due to its exquisite Orca whales sightings in their natural wild habitat.
+It’s one of the best tours for the activity around this region due to its exquisite Orca whale sightings in their natural wild habitat.
 They also have private whale watch charter sessions and tours for small private groups like a family.
 They occasionally offer San Juan Safaris.

-A quick fact: Orca whales are very clever, ferocious and curious.
+A quick fact: Orca whales are very clever, ferocious, and curious.
 Humans are their only known predators.

 The guide explains to you everything you need to know about the tour.
 They have two departure points to make it easier for guests to get about the island.
 You may also see Humpback whales up close from here.